pcotret/litex-wiki/Use-Host-Bridge-to-control-debug-a-SoC.md

 ```
 and connect a USB/UART dongle between your FPGA board and your Host PC.

-In your SoC, instantiate the UART bridge:
+In your SoC, add the UARTBone bridge:
 ```python3
 self.add_uartbone(name="serial_debug", baudrate=115200)
 ```